unplugvc/unplugvc.github.io/_posts/events/2019-09-12-unplugv4-rabbi.md

     description: Drink, get cozy and get to meet your fellow adventurers
   - time: 8.30 PM
     what: Dinner at Unplug's Resort
-    description: Typical dinner, with a simple 1 minute presentation of each guest.
+    description: Typical dinner, with a simple 1 minute presentation of each guest
 - day: THURSDAY, JUNE 27
   program:
-  - time: 6.30 AM
-    what: Yoga
-    description: For the morning larks!
   - time: 7.30 AM
     what: Breakfast
     description: Get your energy for the day!
   - time: 9.00 AM
     what: Bring your backpak!
-    description: We leave the Resort to reach our hiking path through the "waterfalls trail".
+    description: We leave the Resort to reach our hiking path through the "waterfalls trail"
   - time: 10.00 AM
     what: Hiking!
     description: We start our ascent towards the Unplug Hut
   - time: 12.00 PM
     what: Picnic
-    description: We stop for a picnic in the nature.
+    description: We stop for a picnic in nature
   - time: 3.00 PM
     what: Enjoy and relax
     description: As we finally get to the Hut, you can start finding your bed and enjoy the scenery